linux-integrity/ima-doc/event-log-format.rst

 This measures the user ID of the original, actual file, not the idmapped user ID within a container.

-The length will be zero if the item being measured is not a file.
+The length will be zero if the file being measured is not a file.
 Examples are the boot aggregate or critical data.